blacktm/jekyll-template/README.md

 ## Why Make a Template?

-I use Jekyll and GitHub pages for everything, [and I mean everything](https://github.com/department-of-veterans-affairs/gi-bill-comparison-tool).
+I use Jekyll and GitHub pages for everything.
 For new projects, I wanted the ability to spin up a site quickly, where minimal layout hacking was required and all the content placeholders were there.
 It needed to be comprehensive enough to meet the expectations of a mobile-first, responsive site yet simple to configure, customize, and extend.
 It also had to be easy to keep up to date, since I often have to maintain a bunch of OSS sites and such.
 If anything, it's a great template to learn from, given all the incredible features, power, and extensibility of Jekyll. :heart: